rcszephyr/recoil/README.md

 Revolver,
 Python.

-# Includes:
-HWID Lock.

-# Issues:
-Issues? no issues lmao.

-# Status
+# in game settings:
-Undetected
-# How to use
-Fov 90 | game sensitivity 0.2 | any dpi setting
+Fov 90 | sensitivity 0.2 | any dpi